torchontf/SI507-HW6/README.md

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**

 I changed the name of the function `copyFunction` to `copyFunctionMich` and created a new, similar function `copyFunctionMcGill`.
 Since `copyFunction`, when invoked, performed an action similar to the one I wanted, I used it as a starting point.
-I had initially tried to combine both processes for displaying a message after copying `University of Michigan` and `McGill University` under the same function.
+I had initially tried to combine both processes for displaying a message after highlthing and copying `University of Michigan` and `McGill University` under the same function.
 When this proved unsuccessful, I created a new function instead.

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**